 Did you pick up the text?

-“Jews, as a class…” after all, many Jews were in the United States after escaping/thrown out of Europe so one can certainly understand the uproar which the verbiage of this order caused.
+“Jews, as a class…” after all, many Jews were in the United States after escaping/being thrown out of Europe so one can certainly understand the uproar that the verbiage of this order caused.

 Grant was so successful in redeeming his stature among America’s Jews that Rabbi Edward Benjamin Morris Browne was a pallbearer at his funeral.
 Since the funeral was on the Sabbath he walked along instead of riding.